Skip to main content

 Encryption for Project Files

 AEC firms routinely share large files with clients, consultants, subconsultants, and regulatory agencies.
 Those files must be encrypted both at rest and in transit.
-Full disk encryption on every workstation and laptop prevents a stolen device from becoming a data breach.
+Full disk encryption on every workstation and laptop prevents a stolen device from becoming a reportable data breach.
 Encrypted file transfer solutions replace the risky practice of emailing ZIP files containing proprietary designs.

 Data Retention and Intellectual Property Protection